overlookmotel/react-lazy-ssr/README.md

 chunkExtractor.getScriptTags( { async: true } )
 ```

-This adds an `async` attribute to the `<script>` elements and adds some Javascript to ensure the page is not hydrated until all have loaded.
+This adds an `async` attribute to the `<script>` elements and some Javascript to ensure the page is not hydrated until all have loaded.

 ```html
 <script>